sophie-muriel/insurance-renewal/README.md

 ## 📊 GENERAL CONCLUSIONS

-> \*Main goal: **What factors influence the likelihood of renewing insurance premiums, and how can we prepare the dataset, model, and evaluate to predict this probability and optimize incentives?\***
+> \*Main goal: **What factors influence the likelihood of renewing insurance premiums, and how can the dataset be prepared, modeled, and evaluated to predict this probability and optimize incentives?\***

 The final model (**Random Forest**) was chosen after EDA, data preprocessing, and comparative testing of multiple models — mainly because of its ability to handle severe class imbalance (~6.3% churn rate).
 This model also shows excellent differentiation between renewing and non-renewing customers.